-You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes His name in vain (Exodus 20:7, HBFV, which is similar to the KJV, NKJV and other translations)
+You shall not take the name of the Lord your God in vain, for the Lord will not hold him guiltless . . .
+(Exodus 20:7, HBFV, which is similar to the KJV, NKJV and other translations)

-7 You shall not misuse the name of the LORD your God, for the LORD will not hold anyone guiltless . . .
+You shall not misuse the name of the Lord your God, for the Lord will not hold anyone guiltless . . .
 (NIV, which is similar to the HCSB, CEV, NLT and other translations)

 The spiritual intent of this commandment is repeated in the New Testament in Jesus' model prayer.

-An obvious, standard way this commandment is violated is to refer to God unnecessarily, or misuse a reference to him, such as when swearing and cursing.
+An obvious, standard way this commandment is violated is to refer to God unnecessarily, or misusing a name that references him, such as when swearing and cursing.
 One of the subtle ways, however, this command can be broken is with euphemisms.
 A euphemism is a mild, seemingly harmless word or phrase used in place of a more direct or harsh term.

 For example, the word "jeez," created in America during the 1920's (dictionary.com), is a euphemistic way of referring to Jesus.
 "Cripes," "jeepers," "criminy" and other words are also used as a reference to Christ.
 The words "Gosh," "Golly" and others, which many people (and even cartoons) use is a euphemistic way of referencing God.

-The problem with these euphemisms is that they are directly tied to referencing the Creator of the universe who wrote the commandments with his finger (Exodus 31:18).
+The problem with these euphemisms of names is that they are directly tied to referencing the God of the universe who wrote the commandments with his finger (Exodus 31:18).
 The spirit of the law is that we should not reference, lightly or carelessly, the Eternal in our daily lives.

 This is not to say all euphemisms are bad, as Scripture uses them from time to time.
 When the KJV Bible states that Adam "knew" his wife Eve and bore Cain (Genesis 4:1) it is clearly referring to them having sex.
 The phrases "slept with his fathers" (1Kings 11:21, 14:20, etc.) or "fallen asleep in Jesus" (1Thessalonians 4:14) both are euphemisms for those who died.

-In the Sermon on the Mount, Jesus Himself went so far as to say people should not swear at all, which obviously includes all mentions of him when swearing (Matthew 5:34 - 37).
+In the Sermon on the Mount, Jesus Himself went so far as to say people should not swear at all, which obviously includes all mentions of God or any of his names when swearing (Matthew 5:34 - 37).
 The Apostle Paul further expanded the principle concerning how Christians are to communicate when he told the Ephesian church the following.

-Why is the Eternal so strict regarding when and how people refer to Him?
-His name is more than the noise we make when speaking it (in whatever language) or the particular squiggle we write on a piece of paper to refer to him.
-It stands for His power, authority, and perfect character.
+Why is God so strict regarding when and how people refer to Him?
+It is because any reference to him represents His power, authority, and perfect character.
 He warns His people to not live a wrong way of life while invoking Him (Isaiah 48:1 - 2).

-Clearly, the spiritual intent of the Third Commandment forbids more than not using the words "God" or "Jesus" in profanity or in cursing someone or something.
-Taking either name in vain means using references to the Father or our Savior with evil or deceptive intent.
+Clearly, the spiritual intent of the Third Commandment forbids (but still includes) something greater than simply not using the words "God" or "Jesus" in profanity or in cursing someone or something.
+Taking God's name in vain means using references to the Father or our Savior with evil or deceptive intent.
 It means not giving them the proper and reverent use taught in the Bible.